WebexCC-SA/LAB-2352/docs/Labguide/Lab5.md

 ## Pre-requisites

-- Ensure that you have the ability to log in as an agent into the Agent Desktop.
+- Ensure that you can log in as an agent into the Agent Desktop

 ## Step by Step Guide